BryantFukushima/BryantFukushima.github.io/README.md

-# Work Portfolio - Bryant Fukushima
+# Portfolio - Bryant Fukushima

 Design to Development using HTML, CSS/Sass, and Javascript/jQuery.